-This brochure describes the benefits of Health Alliance HMO under Health Alliance Medical Plans, Inc., on behalf of itself and Health Alliance Midwest, Inc., its wholly owned subsidiary, contract (CS 1980) with the United States Office of Personnel Management (OPM), as authorized by the Federal Employees Health Benefits law.
+This brochure describes the benefits of Health Alliance HMO under contract (CS1980) between Health Alliance Medical Plans, Inc., on behalf of itself and Health Alliance Midwest, Inc., its wholly owned subsidiary, and the United States Office of Personnel Management (OPM), as authorized by the Federal Employees Health Benefits law.
 Customer service may be reached at 1-800-851-3379 or through our website at www.healthalliance.org.
 The address for the Health Alliance Medical Plans, Inc. administrative offices is: